 Full Spectrum Plumbing prefers to operate on an optimization basis, bringing your home plumbing system up to the best possible standards.
 This ensures that you get many years of trouble-free service after your repipe is complete.
 We generally charge a highly affordable rate that is often just half of what competing local services would charge.
 You can also rest easy knowing that we fully back all of our repipe work with an extended lifetime warranty.

-Full Spectrum Plumbing is an active and trusted service supplier in the San Bernardino area.
+Full Spectrum Plumbing is an active and trusted service supplier in the Southern California area.
 The odds are good that a home within your own subdivision has received a Full Spectrum repipe within the last 30 days.

 What Other Repiping Options Are There?